mritunjaysharma394/vowpal-wiki/Warm-starting-contextual-bandits.md

 # 3 Baseline 2: using only warm-start examples (Sup-Only)

-Another extreme is to run contextual bandit learning by training a model purely based on the warm start examples and, ignore the data collected in the interaction stage.
-In this case, we turn off exploration to minimize the exploration overhead.
+Another extreme is to train a model purely based on the warm start examples, and use the model in the interaction stage, with the data collected in the interaction stage ignored.
+In this case, we can turn off exploration to minimize the exploration cost overhead.

     ./vw --warm_cb 10 --cb_explore_adf --cb_type mtr --epsilon 0.0 --warm_start 10 --interaction 1000 --warm_start_update -d text_highnois
     e_m.vw